 Machines in between:

 Featuring an eclectic and world-renowned cast of scholars, musicians, filmmakers, and artists, Machines in Between is an episodic wild ride through a fun-house of samples, science-fiction, and searing social critique.
-Hosts John and Libby Modern guide the listener through a scintillating sonic landscape—an accumulation of bent stories, surprising cultural analysis, historical reflection, lush soundscapes, and beats sampled from obscure religious records.
+Hosts John and Libby Modern guide the listener through a scintillating sonic landscape—an accumulation of stories, surprising cultural analysis, historical reflection, lush soundscapes, and beats sampled from obscure religious records.
 Along the way John and Libby negotiate their own relationship and their own sense of reality as they confront the creeping influence of the world’s leading tech-wellness group, Infinity 88, and its mysterious CEO Kelvin Trinsel.

 Machines in Between is generously funded through a grant from the Henry Luce Foundation with additional support from Franklin & Marshall’s Center for Sustained Engagement with Lancaster.